|

 to remove excess iron from mitochondria and to correct

-any observed defect in FRDA cells;
+any observed defect in FRDA cells; Inclusion and

 exclusion criteria for a trial, possible drug choices,